MovingBlocks/Terasology/docs/Playing.md

 This will all become easier as the project and especially the launcher mature further :-)

+### Server Whitelist and Blacklist

+Hosting a server will create a whitelist and a blacklist that can be used to manage who is able to connect to that server.

+If the whitelist contains at least one client ID, only the ID(s) on the list will be allowed to connect to the server.
+All IDs not on the whitelist are effectively blacklisted.

+If the whitelist is empty, any ID not on the blacklist will be able to connect.

+Client IDs are added to the lists in JSON format, for example: ["6a5f11f7-4038-4ef0-91ac-86cb957588b1","01264d12-27cf-4699-b8e2-bdc92ac8ef73"]

 ### Server via Docker

 If you're into Docker you can launch a container with a Terasology server already hooked up.